Stuck in Love (film): Plot

+A frustrated Sam tells Bill to forget about Erica.
+He then admits to having left them for six months when she was an infant so, as she had waited for him, he had promised to do the same for Erica.
+When Lou calls Sam upon his mother's death, she realizes both her own mistakes and that she loves her mother.
+She reconciles with Erica, gets back together with Lou and supports him through his mother's death.

+A year later, Bill has not set a place for Erica for Thanksgiving.
+A less cynical Sam is still with Lou.
+As they sit down, Erica comes and tearfully asks to join them.
+Shocked, Bill is happy she has finally come home.
+While the family celebrates, Bill narrates from What We Talk About When We Talk About Love.

 Production

 Stuck in Love started shooting in Wilmington, North Carolina in March 2012, primarily in the Wrightsville Beach area.
 Filming wrapped on April 6, 2012.

 On March 6, 2012, it was announced that Lily Collins, Logan Lerman, Liana Liberato, Nat Wolff and Kristen Bell had joined the cast.
 It was also announced that the film would feature a cameo from Stephen King, as well as actors Rusty Joiner and Patrick Schwarzenegger in supporting roles.
 In November, the working title of the movie, Writers, was changed to Stuck in Love.
 In Australia and New Zealand, it was released under the title A Place for Me and distributed by Becker Film Group.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 57% based on 42 reviews.
 The website's critics consensus reads: "It struggles to enliven its uneven script, but Stuck in Love boasts enough winning performances from its solid veteran cast to offer an appealing diversion for rom-com enthusiasts."
 One of top critics commented, "The story, while unsurprising, is also quietly satisfying."
 On Metacritic, the film has a weighted average score of 49 out of 100, based on 13 critics, indicating "mixed or average reviews".